ibex-team/ibex-lib/newdoc/modeling.rst

 - R is the number of Lagrange multipliers for equalities (i.e., the number of equalities in the original system)
 - K is the number of Lagrange multipliers for bounding constraints.
 These bounding constraints correspond to the ``box`` field of the original system which is taken into account as 2n additional inequalities.
-- The last variable is the "special coefficient" of the goal function that is equal to 0 in the case were constraint qualification (linear independency of constraints gradients) does not hold.
+- The last variable is the "special coefficient" of the goal function that is equal to 0 in the case where constraint qualification (linear independency of constraints gradients) does not hold.

 Generation of the Fritz-John conditions is based on :ref:`mod-func-symbolic-diff`.